Boi-027/Overwatch-1-v1.74-Lobby-Research/README.md

 with the goal of reaching the main menu on a fully local, offline server.
 Game preservation, own machine, own copy.

-**Status: The client has been made to advance PAST the lobby wall for the first time.** The transport is solved, the client completes the handshake and holds an open connection, and - new - the client's own accept path can be driven so it leaves the retry loop and moves to "ENTERING GAME".
-What remains is the second server message: the accept and the client's poll loop are two separate subsystems, and the poll still wants a response we can't yet form.
+**Status: ON HIATUS**

 This repo exists so that work isn't repeated.

 (Also, someone has managed to get into the main menu already and is planning to release a full game server, this project is to see weather or not we can get into the Main Menu before they release their private server.)